dolittle/Documentation/Documentation/documentation/getting_started.md

 3. Once you have made your changes click **Propose file change** at the end of the page.
 4. On the next page click **Create pull request** and add a title for the pull request.

+Read the [style guide](./style_guide) for more information how to style your documentation.

 ## Editing dolittle.io locally
 You can run your own copy of dolittle.io on your local machine.
 This way you get a feeling for how it will look like and verify that links, images and diagrams are correct.